codewithgauravgupta/social_media_frontend/STEPS.md

 * Adding the CreatePost component to the home page.

 * we’ve created a Modal component and a form with React Bootstrap to handle data validation and submission.
 And because feedback is an important aspect of user experience, we’ve added a toaster with React Bootstrap and integrated it with the useContext Hook to notify the user of the result of the requests.

+# Listing and deleting Posts on the Home Page using post component:

+* We use the swr library to fetch a list of posts.

+* We loop through the list of posts and then pass a post as props to a component called Post, which will show data about a post.

+* Inside the `src/components/post/` directory, create a new file called `Post.jsx`.
+This file will contain the logic to show post data and logic such as like or remove like, deletion, and modification.

+* Adding the Post component to the home page

+* Lets deal with ... menu to update and delete post, In the `Post.jsx` file, import the Dropdown component from react-bootstrap.
+Because we will add the logic for post deletion, let’s also import the Toaster component.

+* The user can now delete their own post, and that functionality is accessible directly from the Post component.